SUPERVISION —

 2nd phase

-The second phase will be shorter, conducted over the following 5 months, focusing on preparation for the oral exam.
+The second phase will focus on preparation for the oral exam.

 Topics of the second phase include: